 Two subtle changes were necessary in the Garden’s focus:

 First, with the opening of the University of Minnesota’s Landscape Arboretum, the interest in the Garden’s testing of the hardiness of exotic pants, which he had done, was not warranted.
 Concentration should be on reintroducing native plants that had once grown in the area; second, the Garden should be institutionalized to remove the personality of the person in charge.
 He felt that the building of the Martha Crone Shelter (photo at left) had helped move toward the latter point - with the new large Shelter given to the Park Board by The Friends of the Wild Flower Garden, the Park Board seemed to re-discover the Garden and began to assert its influence.
-Two examples: An environmentalist, Mike Ryan (photo in above group), had been assigned to the Garden and Mike Ryan had a concern for native plants - and that was good.
+Two examples: An environmentalist, Mike Ryan (see group photo above), had been assigned to the Garden and Mike Ryan had a concern for native plants - and that was good.
 Further, he, members of the Friends, and Mike Ryan were working a new self-conducted Garden Tour Guide, the first since Martha Crone did hers in 1952.
 (15)

 Editorial Notes: Ken's statements about institutionalizing the Garden can be explained in another way.
 Both Eloise Butler and Martha Crone had freedom to shape the Garden in the manner they chose.
 The landscape design and the plant selection was their prerogative - limited by their budget and time.
 They made an annual report to the Park Board of what they had accomplished and that was that.
 The result of that was a Garden that reflected, in Ken's words, "the personality of the curator."
 It is fortunate that Eloise Butler had that free opportunity or the Wildflower Garden as we know it might not exist today.
 But once the focus and plan was in place, the goals and vision of the creator should not be constantly modified by the new person in charge.
 "Institutionalized" meant keeping to the plan unless there was consensus to change.
 It meant adhering to a plant selection criteria that was based on a well founded ideal.
 Ken narrowed that focus down to a Wildflower garden that appeared not to reflect the hand of man, but of a more natural order, and stocked with plants that were native to the area.
 If the Park Board could oversee that focus, then the ideal of the Garden could be preserved.
 The organization of the Friends of the Wild Flower Garden was founded to preserve and protect that ideal.